 There are many living things on our Earth.
 Some examples are mammals (including people!), fish, insects, birds, plants, bacteria and other life.

 Every one of these living things is important.
 They play different roles in keeping the world healthy.
-For example, plants provide the oxygen we breath, are food for animals, keep the soil healthy and prevent soil erosionWhen the soil is carried away by water or wind.
-Soil erosion can reduce biodiversity, harm rivers when soil is washed into waterways, and can create dust storms..
+For example, plants produce the oxygen we breathe, provide food for animals, keep the soil healthy and prevent soil erosionWhen soil is carried away by water or wind.
+Soil erosion can reduce biodiversity, harm rivers when soil is washed into waterways, and create dust storms..

 Everything in our world is connected, and each plant and animal is an essential part of our natural ecosystemsA collection of interacting living and non-living things.
-A forest ecosystem would consist of the trees, grasses, soil, rocks, animals, insects and how each of these things interacts. – that’s why we need to protect biodiversityAll of the different types of life in the environment.
-It includes plants, animals, and micro-organisms (really small things like bacteria and fungi)..
+A forest ecosystem consists of the trees, grasses, soil, rocks, animals and insects in a forest, and how each of these things interacts. – that’s why we need to protect biodiversityAll of the different types of life in the environment.
+Biodiversity includes plants, animals, and micro-organisms (really small things like bacteria and fungi)..
 The loss of biodiversityAll of the different types of life in the environment.
-It includes plants, animals, and micro-organisms (really small things like bacteria and fungi). can damage the health of natural environments.
+Biodiversity includes plants, animals, and micro-organisms (really small things like bacteria and fungi). can damage the health of natural environments.

 Healthy biodiversityAll of the different types of life in the environment.
-It includes plants, animals, and micro-organisms (really small things like bacteria and fungi). is also vital to human health. biodiversityAll of the different types of life in the environment.
-It includes plants, animals, and micro-organisms (really small things like bacteria and fungi). gives us many benefits including clean air and water, foods and fibres, pollination, control of pests, carbon storageWhen plants remove carbon from carbon dioxide in the air, and turn it into leaves, stems, trunks, and roots.
-This process also helps to reduce climate change by removing carbon dioxide from the atmosphere., and nutrient cyclingHow nutrients (such as nitrogen) move between plants, animals and bacteria, as well as between soil, water and air..
+Biodiversity includes plants, animals, and micro-organisms (really small things like bacteria and fungi). is also vital to human health.
+BiodiversityAll of the different types of life in the environment.
+Biodiversity includes plants, animals, and micro-organisms (really small things like bacteria and fungi). gives us many benefits including clean air and water, food, pollination, pest control, carbon storageWhen plants remove carbon from the air and store it in their leaves, stems, trunks, and roots.
+This process helps to reduce climate change by removing carbon dioxide from the atmosphere. and nutrient cyclingHow nutrients (such as nitrogen) move between plants, animals and bacteria, as well as between soil, water and air..

 BiodIvErsity in the ACT